Alexander Selkirk: Life on the island

 At first, Selkirk remained along the shoreline of Más a Tierra.
-During this time he ate spiny lobsters and scanned the ocean daily for rescue, suffering all the while from loneliness, misery, and remorse.
-Hordes of raucous sea lions, gathered on the beach for the mating season, eventually drove him to the island's interior.
+During this time, he ate spiny lobsters and scanned the ocean daily for rescue, suffering all the while from loneliness, misery, and remorse.
+Hordes of raucous sea lions, gathering on the beach for the mating season, eventually drove him to the island's interior.
 Once inland, his way of life took a turn for the better.
 More foods were available there: feral goats—introduced by earlier sailors—provided him with meat and milk, while wild turnips, the leaves of the indigenous cabbage tree and dried Schinus fruits (pink peppercorns) offered him variety and spice.
 Rats would attack him at night, but he was able to sleep soundly and in safety by domesticating and living near feral cats.

-Selkirk proved resourceful in using materials that he found on the island: he forged a new knife out of barrel hoops left on the beach, he built two huts out of pepper trees, one of which he used for cooking and the other for sleeping, and he employed his musket to hunt goats and his knife to clean their carcasses.
+Selkirk proved resourceful in using materials that he found on the island: he forged a new knife out of barrel hoops left on the beach; built two huts out of pepper trees, one of which he used for cooking and the other for sleeping; and employed his musket to hunt goats and his knife to clean their carcasses.
 As his gunpowder dwindled, he had to chase prey on foot.
 During one such chase, he was badly injured when he tumbled from a cliff, lying helpless and unable to move for about a day.
 His prey had cushioned his fall, probably sparing him a broken back.

 Childhood lessons learned from his father, a tanner, now served him well.
 For example, when his clothes wore out, he made new ones from hair-covered goatskins using a nail for sewing.
 As his shoes became unusable, he did not need to replace them, since his toughened, calloused feet made protection unnecessary.
 He sang psalms and read from the Bible, finding it a comfort in his situation and a prop for his English.

 During his sojourn on the island, two vessels came to anchor.
 Unfortunately for Selkirk, both were Spanish.
-As a Scotsman and a privateer, he would have faced a grim fate if captured and therefore did his best to hide.
+Being British and a privateer, he would have faced a grim fate if captured and therefore did his best to hide.
 Once, he was spotted and chased by a group of Spanish sailors from one of the ships.
 His pursuers urinated beneath the tree in which he was hiding but failed to notice him.
 The would-be captors then gave up and sailed away.